 Case management consists of the following primary activities:

-from initial branch contact and screening, through intake and case management contacts.
-Initial screening for client strengths, needs and goals is based on information gained from reviewing the Application for Services (MSC 415F) and the My Self Assessment form (DHS 7823), as well as from the client interview.
-All branch staff and contractors with client contact can contribute to assessment of client needs based on their interactions with the client.
-In all of these interactions, the goal is to help the client identify which services are needed to support family self-sufficiency.
-Rapport and trust are built by helping clients identify and address their own issues;
+All the interactions we have with DHS participants , from initial branch contact and screening, through intake and case management contacts.
+Initial screening for participant strengths, needs and goals is based on information gained from reviewing the Application for Services (DHS 415F) and Employability Screening (DHS 415A), as well as from the participant interview.
+The Family Assessment (DHS 7823C) is to be offered to participants by family coach within 90 days of TANF approval.
+The Family Assessment (DHS 7823C) may be conducted over a series of appointments or in one sitting.
+All branch staff and contractors with participant contact can contribute to assessment of participant needs based on their interactions with the participant.
+In all of these interactions, the goal is to help the participant identify which services are needed to support family self-sufficiency.
+Rapport and trust are built by helping participants identify and address their own issues;

-- Brokering for resources, communication with partners, and case staffings, ensures that the most appropriate services are provided to the client.
-Case managers will work closely with community partners, DHS partners including, child welfare and vocational rehabilitation as appropriate.
+- Brokering for resources, communication with partners, and case staffings, ensures that the most appropriate services are provided to the participant.
+Family coaches will work closely with community partners, DHS partners, including child welfare and vocational rehabilitation as appropriate.
 Brokering also involves continual evaluation of each service’s usefulness and success.
 Brokered services include not only case plan activities and local resources, but DHS, Social Security, child support and other benefits as well.
-Client confidentiality is critical, so it is important to ask clients to sign appropriate information releases as soon as possible;
+Participant confidentiality is critical, so it is important to ask participants to sign an Authorization for Use and Disclosure of Individual Information form (MSC 2099) as soon as possible;

-- Case plans are the road map for the client in their journey toward enhanced self-sufficiency.
-They are developed using the client's best thinking on how they can increase self-sufficiency.
-The results of client assessment are used to help the client choose self-sufficiency-enhancing services and the case manager acts as a broker to access these services.
+- Case plans are the road map for the participant in their journey toward enhanced self-sufficiency.
+They are developed using the participant's best thinking on how they can increase self-sufficiency.
+The results of participant assessment are used to help the participant choose self-sufficiency-enhancing services, and the family coach acts as a broker to access these services.
 The plan states when, where, how and by whom these activities will be provided.
-Case plans should be individualized based on client need and can be added to and adjusted over time;
+Case plans should be individualized based on participant need and can be added to and adjusted over time;

 - Narration and computer entry are the means by which our benefits